aap/b/README.md

 B compiler
 ==========

-Here you can find two B compilers.
+Here you can find three B compilers.
 One written in C and one written in B itself.
 Both generate the original threaded code as described [here](http://squoze.net/B/).